zeromind-xyz/how-to-get-interviews/prepare/resume.md

 Cut this type of BS. "best practices", "leadership skills", "cutting-edge".
 It makes you sound incompetent.

 ### Projects
+Projects are incredibly effective tools to demonstrate competence - when presented well.
+(Read chapter on Projects before working it into your resume: <>).

+In your resume, use the same principles that you used to describe work experience to describe your projects: highlight your most important actions and connect them to outcomes.

+Once again, actions without outcomes might look / sound cool, but isn't impressive from the perspective of a hiring manager at a company you're applying to.

+Format:
+1. Project name w/ context
+2. Your title
+3. Date range
+4. Description (bullet points)

+It's important to provide context for what your project is at a high level (e.g. software library, mobile app, web app, AI face generator, etc), because a project name on its own likely means nothing to the reader, so you should give the reader enough context to build an intuition for what it could be about, before digging into the details.

+E.g. "Bingo! (web app to create custom bingo cards)".

+Link your project title to the project itself: either its landing page, or a page on your website that describes your project in detail (read more in [[projects]] & [[website]]).
+You should definitely link to your project: unlike a company work experience, you likely don't have confidentiality challenges in directly linking to your project.

+Therefore, not linking to the actual project creates doubt in the reader's mind over whether you actually built it. **Always be minimizing doubt!**

+There's no need to use fancy sounding titles like "CEO / Founder" for side projects that weren't widely used and projects that you didn't fully commit to for an extended period of time (or raised money for, etc.).
+If your project seems like a nice side project, not a significant effort that spanned months / years, then by calling yourself a founder / CEO you come off as naive.
+Just call yourself a "Creator" / "Co-creator" for your project.

+The project description is in the same format as your work experience description: bullet points tying actions to outcomes (when the outomes make sense).

+In projects you're less likely to have tangible outcomes when compared to your work experiences.

+Impressive aspects of your project that are worth pitching:
+- Usage
+	- Actual, daily active users
+	- Downloads / installs
+	- Github stars
+- Technical complexity (what you built)
+- How you got users (very interesting - need to expand on this).
+- Novelty
+- Great user experience (show don't tell)
+- Great marketing / communication skills (show don't tell).

 ### Design
 - Design philosophy: used to emphasize what's important: humans don't just scan by reading every single thing top to bottom, they scan visually.
 Good design nudges eyes towards what you want them to focus on.